Public Archive for the State of Rio de Janeiro: History

 By 1985, the functions and patrimony of the General Department of Documentation (also part of the Secretary of Justice) were incorporated into the APERJ.
 A library specializing in legislation and law was also included in the APERJ.
-The directorship, as well as the research and accessible legislation sectors, remained in Rio de Janeiro with the sectors responsible for technical processing and archive usage remaining in Niteroi.
+The directorship, as well as the research and accessible legislation sectors, remained in Rio de Janeiro with the sectors responsible for technical processing and archive usage remaining in Niterói.

-The Public Archive installed itself in the building once belonging to the Auditors Court in Niteroi in 1989 and, once there, united all of its activities with the institution and remained at the address for seven years.
+The Public Archive installed itself in the building once belonging to the Auditors Court in Niterói in 1989 and, once there, united all of its activities with the institution and remained at the address for seven years.
 Since then, the APERJ continued to intensified the collection of documents produced by the public administration of the state.
 Since then, the APERJ increased its collection of documents produced by the Public Administration of the State, which featured the archives of the Political Police of Rio de Janeiro, the Candido Mendes Penal Institute in Ilha Grande, and the State Program for the Protection and Orientation of the Consumer in the State of Rio de Janeiro (PROCON/RJ).

-In 1995, the APERJ was transferred from Niteroi to a building on the property of the State Water and Gas Company of Rio Janeiro (CEDAE), on Rua Riachuelo in Rio de Janeiro.
+In 1995, the APERJ was transferred from Niterói to a building on the property of the State Water and Gas Company of Rio Janeiro (CEDAE), on Rua Riachuelo in Rio de Janeiro.
 This building proved unsuited for the needs of the archive and it was moved shortly after.
 Three years later, in 1998, another move brought the archive to the Praia de Botafogo, n.480, in Rio de Janeiro, where it is located today.

+Building closure due to neglect

+On 6 January 2025, APERJ's director, Victor Travancas, announced to the press the closing of the institution's building in Botafogo due to "imminent risk of collapse and fire".
+Much of the archive's collection is digitized, but not available online or to the public; instead, the files sit on hard drives inside the building.
+Travancas had additionally identified 26 ghost employees, constituting about 70% of the institution's workforce, and had reported that to the Prosecutor's Office of Rio de Janeiro.

+Two days later, on 8 January, the governor of Rio de Janeiro, Cláudio Castro, fired Travancas and most of the archive's employees without notice, and ordered it to be reopened.
+On that same day, Travancas had invited the press to visit the building to report on the "critical" condition it was in.
+During their visit, 3 police cars showed up.
+Castro's government later told reporters that the building was in condition to function, and that its closure was a unilateral decision by the former director, though it denied requests from other press outlets to visit and inspect the building.